Subcortical laminar heterotopia

 Clinical trials.
 Since 1966 and the first clinical description of Rett syndrome, over 50 clinical trials testing therapeutic agents targeting motor, cognitive, and autonomous dysfunctions have been initiated.
 Furthermore, there have been few results from these trials that are clinically significant or that have clinical recommendations.
 Clinical trials can be challenging in Rett syndrome due to variable phenotypic severity.
 Quality of life is usually the primary outcome measure of clinical trials in Rett Syndrome, which is derived from clinical severity scores, communication assessments, EEG, plethysmographic recordings for breathing pattern analysis, and actigraphy for studying stereotypic hand movements.

-A phase I study with mecasermin (rhIGF-1) in 12 patients with Rett syndrome demonstrated that rhIGF-1 is well tolerated and safe with positive outcomes in apnea, anxiety, and mood swings in Rett syndrome (130).
-The phase II study of 30 Rett syndrome patients in the post-regression stage demonstrated significant improvements in stereotypic behavior and social communication (176).
+A phase I study with mecasermin (rhIGF-1) in 12 patients with Rett syndrome demonstrated that rhIGF-1 is well tolerated and safe with positive outcomes in apnea, anxiety, and mood swings in Rett syndrome (133).
+However, a subsequent randomized controlled phase II trial did not show significant improvements in primary outcomes, although two secondary clinical endpoints showed positive changes (180).

 Trofinetide (glycyl-L-2-methylprolyl-L-glutamic acid) is an analog of the amino-terminal tripeptide of insulin-like growth factor 1 (IGF1).
-Rett mouse models demonstrate that IGF1 treatment improves disease symptoms (20; 141; 241).
-A study of trofinetide in 56 adolescent and adult patients with Rett syndrome was performed and demonstrated tolerability and clinical effectiveness (85).
-A subsequent double-blind, randomized, placebo-controlled study of trofinetide in pediatric Rett syndrome patients demonstrated that trofinetide at 200 mg/kg twice a day showed statistically significant and clinically relevant improvements relative to placebo on the Rett Syndrome Behavior Questionnaire, Rett Syndrome-Clinician Domain Specific Concerns-Visual Analog Scale, and Clinical Global Impression Scale-Improvement (84).
-The impacts of these 2 trials have laid a strong platform for the phase III trial (185).
+Rett mouse models demonstrate that IGF1 treatment improves disease symptoms (20; 144; 247).
+A study of trofinetide in 56 adolescent and adult patients with Rett syndrome was performed and demonstrated tolerability and clinical effectiveness (87).
+A subsequent double-blind, randomized, placebo-controlled study of trofinetide in pediatric Rett syndrome patients demonstrated that trofinetide at 200 mg/kg twice a day showed statistically significant and clinically relevant improvements relative to placebo on the Rett Syndrome Behavior Questionnaire, Rett Syndrome-Clinician Domain Specific Concerns-Visual Analog Scale, and Clinical Global Impression Scale-Improvement (86).
+In March 2023, the U.S. Food and Drug Administration (FDA) approved trofinetide, an oral solution marketed as Daybue, for the treatment of Rett syndrome.
+Approval was based on results from a 12-week, phase 3 randomized clinical trial involving 187 female patients with Rett syndrome.
+Compared with participants receiving a placebo, those who received the drug showed improvement in their illness overall as well as in symptoms including mood disruption, maladaptive behaviors, and motor skills, according to results reported by Acadia Pharmaceuticals (174; 115).

 Mitochondrial effectors.
 EPI-743 (α-tocotrienol quinone) belongs to the class of benzoquinones and has the potential to rescue the redox imbalance by increasing the intracellular glutathione level.
 A phase 2A randomized, placebo-controlled, 6-month trial failed to meet the primary endpoint of Rett syndrome severity score, but there was an increase in head circumference, oxygenation, and hand function (NCT01822249).